adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 Less code - fewer bugs.

-The Model/Query difference comes mainly from our ORM. we used Propel, which generated a lot of code.
+The Model/Query difference comes mainly from our ORM.
+We used Propel, which generated a lot of code.
 You might ask, what's the _Query_ thing?
 Well, we don't have models - but we do query the data.
 The point is, because our data is autonomous, we need only to query for the